gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/initial-threat-hunt.md

 **Behavior Observed:**
 - High-volume outbound SSH connections were initiated using two different binaries: `.bisis` and `Update`
-- All connections were unauthenticated brute-force attempts over port 22 with short timeouts
+- All connections were confirmed as successful unauthenticated brute-force attempts over port 22, using with short timeout values
-- These were **confirmed successful connection requests** to a range of external IPs

 ### `March 14, 2025 @ 18:49` – `19:22 UTC` — `.bisis` Connections